-This week in Creative Strategies, Matt Shadetek interviews Grammy-nominated music supervisor and Dubspot consultant Barry Cole about licensing opportunities for music in today’s media landscape…
+In this creative strategies article, Logic expert and Dutty Artz label owner Matt Shadetek interviews Grammy-nominated music supervisor and Dubspot consultant Barry Cole about licensing opportunities for music in today’s media landscape.

 A lot has changed in the music business since the Internet came along.
 In the post-Napster era, the way that artists and record labels earn money from music has shifted from selling recordings to a greater emphasis on touring, merchandising, licensing and other forms of income.